paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title: Replacing Slipped Tiles
 type: review
 rating: 5
-location:
+location: Merseyside
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+Helpful and quick to solve the issues raised.
+Friendly service.
+Did a good job in fixing what we needed.
+Professional job.